Ivan Shmuratko: Early years

-2015–16 season
+2015–16 season: Junior international debut

 Coached by Vira Volpova in Kyiv, Shmuratko won two junior international medals: gold at the Ice Star and silver at the Santa Claus Cup.
 Competing at the senior level, he finished 4th at the Ukrainian Championships.
 He was named to Ukraine's team to the 2016 Winter Youth Olympics in Lillehammer.
 There, he placed 14th in men's singles and won a silver medal as part of the team event as a member of Team Future, which also included Diāna Ņikitina of Latvia, Anna Dušková and Martin Bidař of the Czech Republic, and Julia Wagret and Mathieu Couyras of France.

-2018–19 season
+2018–19 season: Senior international debut, first Ukrainian national title

 Shmuratko opened his season on the ISU Junior Grand Prix series, placing 10th in Lithuania and 7th in Armenia.
 In November, making his senior international debut, he won bronze at the Volvo Open Cup in Latvia.
 The following month, he received medals at two senior events – silver at the Bosphorus Cup in Turkey and gold at the Ukrainian Championships.
 In January, he competed at his first ISU Championship, the 2019 European Championships in Minsk, Belarus.
 He qualified to the final segment and placed twenty-second overall.
 He also advanced to the free skate at the 2019 World Junior Championships, which took place in March in Zagreb, Croatia.
 Ranked thirteenth in the short and seventeenth in the free, he finished sixteenth overall.